nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </div>

-For each criteria, a `Predicate` is initialised in the `Model` component as shown below:
+For each criterion, a `Predicate` is initialised in the `Model` component as shown below:

 ![FindSequenceDiagram](images/FindSequenceDiagram-PredicateModel.png)